Hussain Sagar: International recognition

-This lake has many outstanding universal values of love around it in addition to its heart shape, the symbol of love, which explores the wonder of love in the world.
-King built the lake for his people's drinking & irrigation purpose out of his love towards his people.
-King Ibrahim named the lake after Hazrath Hussain Shawali (Sufi saint, medical practitioner and architect of the lake) as a sign of gratitude for Hussain's treatment that was given to the king during his sickness and made him recover from the sickness.
+King Ibrahim Quli Qutb Shah had the heart-shaped built for his people's drinking & irrigation purpose out of his love towards his people.
+He named the lake after Hazrath Hussain Shawali (Sufi saint, medical practitioner and architect of the lake) as a sign of gratitude for Hussain's treatment that was given to the King during his sickness.
 Many historical monuments were placed on the bank.

 Ramsar Site Qualification Debate

 The Wetlands Conservation and Management Rules of 2017, which are the principle legislation governing wetlands in India, rule out certain man-made wetlands from being notified as wetlands, even though man-made wetlands are included in the Ramsar list.
 Due to this, Hussainsagar Lake, a lake that has been around since 1563, has been a topic of debate.
 It is a hotspot of diversity, with 117 species of plants and 162 species of fauna, including mammals, birds, reptiles, amphibians, and insects.
 There is a disagreement between the MoEF&CC and the state government regarding whether Hussain Sagar is a wetland or not, causing the issue to remain unresolved.
 Denotification allows the environmental regulations to become a grey area, which makes the water body vulnerable to exploitation.